DE0CH/velarium/docs/ib/ib_docs.md

 This JS code in combination with that from Semantic UI verifies the input are not empty.
 Note that it is not necessary for me to sanitizes the input because Django automatically and by default escape strings so that code injection is impossible to my best knowledge.

 Because all the papers are rendered in one page using the Django template language, if a single rendering raises an exception, the entire page will fail to render.
-So I have added a few precaution to prevent that.
+So I have added a few precautions to prevent that.

 In `codestudy/models.py`:
 ```python